jq153387/learnen/South korea's One-of -a-kind YouTube Star.md

 The **rise** of YouTube has created many young **vlogger** that show of their **skills**, give fashion **advice**, or talk about life.
 However, few older people have joined in share their **opinions**. **Thankfully**, a South Korean Woman name Park Mar-rye is an **exception**.
 This 70-year-old grandmother has **hundreds** of thousands of fans on her YouTube channel.

 Park started her channel after her granddaughter **suggested** that making videos would help her keep her memories **sharp**.
 Her videos are about her life and what it's like to grow old.
 Unlike many younger YouTubers Who try to always look perfect, Park isn't afraid to show off her **wrinkles** when she does a make-up video.
 She also makes videos giving adivce about life or sharing of her **experiences**.

+Young people enjoy watching Park because she is not **fake** or jsut trying to become famous.
+They also enjoy seeing what life is like through the eyes of an older person.
+Park has thanked YouTube for giving new **meaning** to her life.
+She said that before Youtube she felt like, "Since I'm 70, my life is over."
+Now, she believes that "life start at 71."
 ---
 **celebrities** [sə'lɛbrəti] 名人；(n.)名人，名聲 名人；(n.)名人，名聲